 Both trips will be aboard one of Island Packers high speed catamarans.
 The boat has an upper and lower deck for observations, two restrooms, a galley, ample indoor seating and covered outdoor seating on the upper deck.
 The catamarans are 64 feet long and can reach high speeds allowing us access to deep waters south of the Channel Islands.
 These birding trips are booked at half capacity to ensure a comfortable and spacious ride so we recommend advanced reservations to ensure availability.
 A full contingent of experienced Pelagic Leaders will be on board to help find birds and assist with identification.

 Each trip will strive to see a variety of seasonal pelagic species.
-Perhaps one of the most sought after birds on the July trip will be the newly named species Townsend’s Storm-Petrel.
+Perhaps one of the most sought after birds on the July trip will be the recently named species Townsend’s Storm-Petrel.
 July is a great time to head south of the Channel Islands to search the deep waters and warm currents for this range restricted Storm-Petrel.

-Other sought after birds will include the tubenoses: Black-footed Albatross, Northern Fulmar, Pink-footed Shearwater, Flesh-footed Shearwater (rare), Sooty Shearwater, Buller’s Shearwater, Leach’s Storm-Petrel, Black Storm-Petrel, Ashy Storm-Petrel, and Least Storm-Petrel (rare).
+Other sought after birds will include the tubenoses: Black-footed Albatross, Cook's Petrel (rare), Northern Fulmar, Pink-footed Shearwater, Flesh-footed Shearwater (rare), Sooty Shearwater, Buller’s Shearwater, Leach’s Storm-Petrel, Black Storm-Petrel, Ashy Storm-Petrel, and Least Storm-Petrel (rare).
 In warm water years we have also had luck with finding Red-billed Tropicbirds, Brown Booby, Blue-footed Booby (rare), and Craveri’s Murrelet.